In-Depth Analysis You Won’t Find Anywhere Else

 What Is a “Seller?”

-The PLCAA is – for the most part – remarkably well-written and clear; however, discerning the meaning of the word “seller,” as that word is used in the definition of negligent entrustment, takes a bit of work.
+The PLCAA is – for the most part – remarkably well-written and clear; however, to discern the meaning of the word “seller,” as that word is used in the definition of negligent entrustment, takes a bit of work.

 The PLCAA’s definition of “seller” is more complex than other definitions in the law.
 An entity can be a “seller” by virtue of being an importer, a dealer, or a person engaged in the business of selling ammunition.